Uninstall Safe PC Repair Toolbar

 2. When Control Panel window appears, click on 'Uninstall a program' under Programs area.

 3. Your display now shows a screen to uninstall or change a program.
 Look for a name Safe PC Repair Toolbar and click on Uninstall/Change.
-If Safe PC Repair Toolbar is not present, try to look and remove items with the following names: MyWebSearch, MindSpark
+If it is not present, try to look and remove entries such as MyWebSearch, MindSpark.

 4. On the next prompt, you need to confirm the uninstall process.